 There are natural limits to what one person can cover — being in two places at once isn’t possible – but Robin is experienced enough to know how to move through a day efficiently and how to prioritise what matters most.
 Nothing is left to chance.

-Booking the two of us is the choice for those who want the morning preparations covered from both points of view, two angles on the ceremony, speeches, the creative input of both of us during your ‘couple’ photos and an expanded viewpoint on the day as a whole.
+Booking two photographers is the choice for those who want the morning preparations covered from both points of view, two angles on the ceremony, speeches and an expanded viewpoint on the day as a whole.

-Sarah is a superb photographer in her own right and when she is working in conjunction with Robin, the coverage changes in a way that goes well beyond simply having more photographs.
-The difference is depth – two perspectives on the same moments, two sets of eyes reading the room and the creative dynamic that comes from two photographers who know each other’s instincts inside out.
+The difference a second photographer makes goes well beyond simply having more images.
+It’s depth – two perspectives on the same moments, two sets of eyes reading the room, and the creative dynamic that comes from two photographers working in sync.

-Having the two of us isn’t the right choice for every wedding.
+Having two photographers isn’t the right choice for every wedding.
 But it is the best way for those couples who want to see the fullest possible account of their day.

 The Arrivals